 We love the idea of placing hand fans and bottled water on individual seats for each guest to enjoy before/during the ceremony.
 Hot days require hydration, especially before the champagne cork is popped and the bubbly starts flowing!

 Another bonus wedding favor could be some shades to save guests’ eyes from the bright afternoon sun … and the brightness of your love.
 Haha, had to through in at least one cheesy line.

 13. High Velocity Floor Fan

 If you live in an area where the air is heavy and hot, quite frankly I would suggest having an indoor wedding!
-If you have your heart set on an outdoor wedding, two great ideas is to provide guests with high velocity floor fans or a outdoor misting system stand.
+If you have your heart set on an outdoor wedding, two great ideas is to provide guests with high velocity floor fans.

 Combat Cool Evenings on your Wedding Day